FOAM-School/assignment-openfoam-case-files/README.md

    Which "linear solver" is associated with each solved-for variable?

 > PCG: Preconditioned Conjugate,
-> Bi-PCG-Stab: Stabilized Bi-PCG, but these may differ accross OpenfOAM versions/forks
+> Bi-PCG-Stab: Stabilized Bi-PCG, but these may differ accross OpenFOAM versions/forks

 Now we get to the `cavity/system/controlDict` file,